amper5and/node-google-voice/readme.md

 			console.log('scheduled '+evt.type+' to '+evt.outgoingNumber+' on '+new Date(Date.parse(schedulingID)));
 		});

-#### Schedule an sms to be sent on 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date
+#### Example:  Schedule an sms to be sent on 12/25/2011 at 8:00 AM using an array of the form [YEAR,MONTH,DAY,HOUR,MINUTE] to represent the date
 	voiceClient.scheduler('sms',[2011,12,25,8,00],outgoingNumber,textMessage,
 		function(body,response){
 			console.log(body);